huggingface/lerobot/examples/4_train_policy_with_script.md

 ## Overriding configuration parameters in the CLI

-If you look in `env/aloha.yaml` you might see:
+If you look in `env/aloha.yaml` you will see something like:

 ```yaml
 # lerobot/configs/env/aloha.yaml